studentNinja/fin-tracker/README.md

 1. Open your browser and navigate to `http://localhost:3000`.
 2. Use the registration form to create a new user.
+3. Use your PayPal sandbox personal account to "pay" for the application.
+You can find your account credentials [here](https://developer.paypal.com/dashboard).
-3. Monitor the console for any potential errors or logs.
+4. Monitor the console for any potential errors or logs.

 ## API Endpoints